deepVector/dataPhD_Rx09-11_repo01/README.md

 The observations were collected during field research that was carried out as part of Ph.D. studies conducted by Witold Ciolkiewicz at the UBC Mineral Deposit Research Unit ([MDRU](https://www.mdru.ubc.ca)) under the supervision of [James Mortensen](https://www.eoas.ubc.ca/people/jamesmortensen) (MDRU-UBC) and [Craig Hart](https://www.linkedin.com/in/craig-hart-a2132419) (MDRU-UBC), with external supervision by Jim Ryan (GSC).

 The Ph.D. research was supported by the Geological Survey of Canada ([GSC](https://www.nrcan.gc.ca/science-data/research-centres-labs/geological-survey-canada)), the Yukon Geological Survey ([YGS](https://yukon.ca/en/science-and-natural-resources/geology)) and the Natural Sciences and Engineering Research Council of Canada ([NSERC](https://www.nserc-crsng.gc.ca)), through a grant to the [Yukon Gold Project](http://old.mdru.ubc.ca/home/research/yg/yg.php).

+# License

+This project and its associated output dataset (file _CiolkiewiczW_dataPhD_Rx09-11_repo01.csv_) are licensed under the terms of the Creative Commons Attribution Non Commercial No Derivatives 4.0 International (CC-BY-NC-ND-4.0; see _LICENSE.md_).